 How does the Paperchase card work?

 The Paperchase Treat Me is less of a points card and more of a ticket to discounts and freebies.
-However, there are some actual tangible benefits to a Treat Me card that can save you some decent money in the long-run, especially if you shop at Paperchase often.
+However, there are some great benefits to a Treat Me card that can save you some decent money in the long-run, especially if you shop at Paperchase often.

-You get some benefits just from signing up, then every time you spend in-store or online, you'll move a step close to your next 'treat'.
+You get some benefits just from signing up, then every time you spend in-store or online, you'll move a step closer to your next 'treat'.

 What are the benefits?